 The Five Freedoms of Animal Welfare state that domestic animals should live a life free from pain, injury and disease, free from discomfort, free from hunger and thirst, free from fear and distress, a life where they have the freedom to behave as they would in the wild.

 1. Good nutrition: Appropriate consumption of nutritious foods as a pleasurable experience.
 Food and water is available at all times.
+Both at visits and at our farm.
 The piglet loves to make a mess when visiting, but we ensure food and water is given throughout the day.

 2. Good environment: Enough space and variety of environment available so each animal has choices that ensure comfort.
 Rabbits and guinea pigs are handled in snuggle sacks on visits.
 This keeps them comfortable and feeling safe, with a place to hide at all times.
 It means they are only picked up by experienced Kindifarm handlers, and have their feet on a surface at all times.
 Animal interaction is supervised at all times.
 Animals are kept separated from children when they are not being held or hand fed.
 Shade is available on all visits.
 Shade, shelter, and comfortable resting areas are provided for all species at our farm.

-3. Good health: Our local mobile specialist vet visits Kindifarm weekly to check on all our animals.
+3. Good health: Our local specialist vet visits Kindifarm weekly to check on all our animals.
 Kindifarm animals are vaccinated and wormed as per the requirements for their species.
-Our local vets clinics are experienced with farm animals and provide clinic facilities when they are required.
+Clinic facilities are available when they are required.